Keyboard shortcuts

 Enforcement

-1. Before a kart is alloSwed to run on the track it must undergo safety inspections and comply with all rules set forth in this document.
+1. Before a kart is allowed to run on the track it must undergo safety inspections and comply with all rules set forth in this document.

 2. Inspections may consist of the following: